icinganalysis/icinganalysis.github.io/content/Thermal Analysis.md

 >Additional Tunnel Results
-In addition to the tunnel investigation in which the flight heat distribution was used, studies were made with heat distributions that gave uniform surface temperatures in clear air and. also in simulated. icing.
-The results obtained. with a uniform surface temperature in clear air in the icing-research tunnel have already been presented. in figure 9(c).
-The thermal data obtained. with this same heat distribution during icing in the tunnel are given for condition 11' in figure 15.
+In addition to the tunnel investigation in which the flight heat distribution was used, studies were made with heat distributions that gave uniform surface temperatures in clear air and also in simulated. icing.
+The results obtained with a uniform surface temperature in clear air in the icing-research tunnel have already been presented in figure 9(c).
+The thermal data obtained with this same heat distribution during icing in the tunnel are given for condition 11' in figure 15.
 The original surface temperature, which was approximately 70 F in clear air, was sharply reduced in the first 20 percent of